 I had this problem when I was out there and VyprVPN was what I ended up using.
 It was easy to set up on my laptop and just like that I could bust through the Great Firewall of China.
-They’re offering 50% off the first month or the first 3 months free if you sign up now.
+They’re offering 25% off the first month or the first 3 months free if you sign up now for an annual account.